LunarTaku/global-ticket-system-v2/README.md

 4) Place the event into your events folder.

 # MongoDB Connection:
 - be sure to add this to your ready.js file.
-Also add `await` before the `execute` in your ready file.
+Also add `async` before the `execute` in your ready file.
 ```
     // Add this to the top of the file
     const { connect } = require('mongoose')